Self-care is often seen as a self-indulgent luxury reserved for people with a high sense of self-importance, and that’s a problem.

 2. I bought the necessary equipment in advance.

 I stocked up on smoothie ingredients (for health) and electrolyte tablets (for hangovers).
 I paid for a software service that helped funnel my coaching clients into the appropriate days that I was coaching.
-I bought a multi-pack of sessions to be able to float at my favourite float house on a weekly basis.
+I bought a multi-pack of sessions to be able to float at my favourite float place on a weekly basis.

 If there was any physical good, service, or piece of software that marginally improved my life and made my self-care that much more attainable, I invested in it all up front.
 That way I would be in a good position to carry out my challenge without any avoidable barriers getting in the way.